Electroscape/Electroscape-Interface/README.md

     glad you found out now bec have fun finding that information
 - FLASK_ENV=development flask run
 - FLASK_ENV=production flask run
-- since browsers do not update stylesheets you may get frustrated till you find the manual reload button combo ctrl-shift-r
+- since browsers do not update stylesheets you need to manually reload those button combo may be ctrl-shift-r
 - glob is a standard python library and may only be needed to be installed on RPi, handle manually if needed